Current Litigation

 On May 3, 2022, the City of Dover filed a petition with the New Hampshire Supreme Court.
 Legal filings for the New Hampshire Supreme Court Rule 11 Petition case can be found below:

 On July 26, 2022, the City of Dover filed a complaint with the Strafford County Superior Court.
 In October 2022, the defendants filed a Joint Motion to Dismiss.
 In November 2022, the plaintiffs filed an objection, to which the defendants filed a reply.
 Plaintiffs filed a brief surreply memorandum.
 Case has not yet been scheduled for discovery.
-A hearing on the motion to dismiss occurred on Friday, May 5, 2023.
-On June 30, 2023, the court denied the defendants' motion to dismiss.
+In June 2023, the Superior Court (Howard, J.) issued an Order denying the defendants’ motion to dismiss.
 Thereafter, the defendants moved for reconsideration, which the Court denied.
 In August 2023, the defendants filed an answer to the complaint.
 In October 2023, with the parties unable to agree on case scheduling, the Court conducted a structuring conference and issued a scheduling order.
 A deposition of the plaintiffs’ expert occurred in December 2023.
-Summary judgment briefing on the merits is expected to occur in early 2024.
-The trial court has scheduled a four-hour summary judgment hearing on Feb.
-7, 2024.
+The parties have now each filed for motions summary judgment.
+A four-hour summary judgment hearing occurred on February 7, 2024.
+In April 2024, summary judgment issued in favor of the defendants.
+Case is being appealed to New Hampshire Supreme Court.
+In May 2024, plaintiffs filed an appeal.
+The defendants did not file a cross-appeal.
+Appeal has been accepted and case is awaiting further procedural instructions on appeal.
+A transcript of two hearings before the trial court is now being prepared as the next step in the appeals process.
+Briefing order has now issued and appellants’ opening appeal brief is due in September 2024.

 Legal filings for this superior court action, can be found below.

 Maloney v.
 City of Dover: Case is pending with Rockingham Superior Court.
 In July 2023, the trial court granted the City summary judgment.
 Plaintiff thereafter filed a motion for reconsideration, which the Court has now denied.
-Plaintiff filed an appeal, which is currently undergoing scheduling.
+Plaintiff has filed her brief.
+In April 2024, the City filed an answering brief.
+Plaintiff is preparing a reply brief, after which the Supreme Court is expected to determine whether and when oral argument will be scheduled.
+In May 2024, Plaintiff filed a reply brief, completing the briefing cycle on appeal.
+Final appeal decision has now issued from the New Hampshire Supreme Court affirming the grant of summary judgment in City’s favor.

-• Purdue companies: Claims in bankruptcy; following a Second Circuit appeal ruling, the United States trustee has filed a motion to stay while seeking a writ of certiorari (i.e., acceptance of a discretionary appeal) from the U.S. Supreme Court.
-The U.S. Supreme Court has now granted certiorari and the appeal is believed to be in the briefing process.
+• Purdue companies: Claims in bankruptcy; following a Second Circuit appeal ruling, the United States trustee has filed a motion to stay while seeking a writ of certiorari (i.e., acceptance of a discretionary appeal) from the United States Supreme Court.
+The United States Supreme Court has now granted certiorari and the appeal is believed to be in the briefing process.
+In June 2024, the United States Supreme Court issued an opinion affirming rejection of the proposed settlement and stating the Sacklers, as non-debtors, could not be discharged.

 • Endo companies: Claims in bankruptcy, though understand a potential settlement resolution may be underway.